Uber Driver Released After Being Arraigned On Kidnapping Charge

 “Said that while she was screaming and hitting the window to get out the defendant said that he was just kidding and he was periodically laughing,” said Hegarty.

-The woman was able to escape through the front seat.READ MORE: Massachusetts Reports 1,103 New COVID Cases, 27 Additional Deaths
+The woman was able to escape through the front seat.READ MORE: Keller @ Large: Lawmakers Rehash Old Arguments About Gun Control After Colorado, Georgia Shootings

 “There is a distinct language barrier here.
 I do think that there was a great misunderstanding,” said Defense Attorney Thomas Chirokas.
 “We’re going to take it one step at a time and we’ll be back here in May.”